 A member of the Cherokee and Seminole Nations of Oklahoma, O'Keefe works with the Johns Hopkins Center for American Indian Health (JHCAIH), which partnered with UNICEF USA and Johns Hopkins Alliance for a Healthier World to publish a storybook that helps Native American children better understand the pandemic and its effect on their communities.
 Written by Crystal Kee and illustrated by Joelle Joyner, "Our Smallest Warriors, Our Strongest Medicine: Overcoming COVID-19" teaches children how to protect themselves from the novel coronavirus and encourages strength-based coping skills.

-As the pandemic moves into its second year, protecting the mental health of children and young people must be a global priority.
-"Countries need to give this issue the investment it deserves, dramatically expand mental health services and support for young people in communities and schools, and build on parenting programs to ensure that children from vulnerable families get the support and protection they need at home," Fore wrote in an open letter on Feb.
-16.
+With the pandemic now well into its second year, protecting the mental health of children and young people must be a global priority.
+"Countries need to give this issue the investment it deserves, dramatically expand mental health services and support for young people in communities and schools, and build on parenting programs to ensure that children from vulnerable families get the support and protection they need at home," Fore wrote in an open letter.

 Your generosity helps UNICEF and partners provide much-needed mental health interventions for children and young people around the world.
 Please donate.

 Top photo: After running away to escape an abusive home life in eastern Ukraine, 15-year-old Valia called a UNICEF-supported helpline in desperation.
-Helpline staff connected her with a team of psychologists and social workers who are working with vulnerable teenagers across eastern Ukraine as lockdown takes its toll on mental health, relationships and education.
+Helpline staff connected her with a team of psychologists and social workers who are working with vulnerable teenagers across eastern Ukraine as the COVID-19 pandemic takes its toll on mental health, relationships and education.
 Photos © Aleksey Filippov for UNICEF, illustration © Joelle Joyner